Nationals vs. Yankees Player Props Betting Odds

-You can find player prop bet odds for Gleyber Torres, Lane Thomas and other players on the New York Yankees and Washington Nationals ahead of their matchup at 7:05 PM ET on Wednesday at Yankee Stadium.
+Those looking to place a player prop wager can find odds on Gleyber Torres, Lane Thomas and others in the New York Yankees-Washington Nationals matchup at Yankee Stadium on Thursday at 1:05 PM ET.

 Bet on this matchup or its props with BetMGM!